Alfresco/alfresco-ng2-components/ng2-components/ng2-activiti-tasklist/README.md

 </adf-task-details>
 ```

-Note that can put any HTML content as part of the template, includuing other Angualr components.
+Note that can put any HTML content as part of the template, including other Angular components.

 ## Activiti Apps Component